ShinsukeSakai0321/PyMLCA/README.md

 # PyMLCA
 ## Software for Generalized Matrix-based LCA and Reliability Based LCA
 #### Shinsuke Sakai
- Emeritus Professor, The University of Tokyo
+ Emeritus Professor, The University of Tokyo, Japan
- Visiting Professor, Yokohama National University
+ Visiting Professor, Yokohama National University, Japan

  ### Overview
 On this site, we provide python software code required for general-purpose matrix-based LCA analysis and LCA based on reliability design.
 Algorithm for sensitivity analysis using perturbation method is based on the theory shown by Sakai and Yokoyama[1].